hashicorp/terraform-azurerm-hcp-consul/examples/hcp-vm-demo/README.md

 # hcp-vm-demo

-This example creates all of the AWS and HCP resources necessary for connecting a HCP Consul cluster to a Consul client on EC2.
+This example creates all of the Azure and HCP resources necessary for connecting a HCP Consul cluster to a Consul client on Azure VM.

 ### Prerequisites